Zafuzi/tidepool/README.md

 ## about

-Tidepool is a simplified template that contains everything you need to make a game using Squids.js
+Tidepool is a simple game engine built with Pixi and Typescript mainly for deploying to [Itch.io](thttps://itch.io)

 ## structure

-- `src/core/`
+- `src/engine/`
-    - Core engine files: `GameApp.ts`, `Squids.ts`, `Input.ts`, `Math.ts`, `Core.ts`
+    - Core engine files
-    - Contains the Squids.js game engine built on PixiJS
 - `src/game/`
     - `game.ts` - Main game initialization code
     - `components/` - Individual game components like player, enemy, etc.
 - `index.html`
     - Entry point that loads the game via Vite
-- `vite.config.mts`
-    - Vite configuration for building and bundling
-- `package.json`
-    - Dependencies and npm scripts
+    - Also where I like to write my HUD and menus

 ## how to use

-- use the template button above to clone this repo into your own repo
-- clone the repo locally
+- use the template button above to clone this repo into your own repo or clone the repo locally
 - install dependencies: `npm install`
 - run development server: `npm run dev`
 - build for production: `npm run build`
-- visit [squids.sleepless.com](https://squids.sleepless.com) for more information on how to use the squids engine

-## technology

-- **TypeScript** - Type-safe JavaScript
-- **Vite** - Fast build tool and dev server
-- **PixiJS** - WebGL/WebGPU rendering engine
-- **@brianchirls/game-input** - Gamepad and keyboard input handling

 ## distribution